Yogeshwaran0529/Renewable-Energy-Forecast-Analysis/README.md

 # Renewable-Energy-Forecast-Analysis

-Wind Energy Forecast Analysis
+#🌬️ Wind Energy Forecast Analysis
-1. Introduction

-Renewable energy is a critical alternative to conventional power sources, with wind energy playing a key role in sustainable electricity generation.
+## 🧠 Project Overview

-This project focuses on understanding and forecasting wind-based power generation patterns using meteorological parameters such as wind speed, temperature, and humidity.
+This project focuses on analyzing and forecasting wind energy generation across multiple Indian locations using meteorological data.

-The dataset contains hourly data on wind speed (at 10m & 100m heights), temperature, air density, and energy output (kWh) across multiple Indian locations:
+The goal is to understand patterns in wind speed, temperature, humidity, and their impact on energy output, and to create an interactive Excel dashboard for monitoring and decision-making.

+Tools used: MySQL, Excel

+Locations analyzed:

 Davanagere